ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Counter collection using input file
 +++++++++++++++++++++++++++++++++++++

-You can use an input file in text (.txt), YAML (.yaml/.yml), or JSON (.json) format to collect the desired counters.
+Input files can be in text (.txt), YAML (.yaml/.yml), or JSON (.json) format to specify the the desired counters for collection.

 When using input file in text format, the line consisting of the counter names must begin with ``pmc``.
-The number of counters that can be collected in one run of profiling are limited by the GPU hardware resources.
-If too many counters are selected, the kernels need to be executed multiple times to collect them.
+The number of counters that can be collected in one profiling run are limited by the GPU hardware resources.
+If too many counters are selected, the kernels need to be executed multiple times(multi-pass execution) to collect all the counters.
 For multi-pass execution, include multiple ``pmc`` rows in the input file.
 Counters in each ``pmc`` row can be collected in each application run.

 Here is a sample input.txt file for specifying counters for collection: